 Also, here's Craig talking about Craig Ferguson impostors on MySpace, from October 4, 2006:

 Well, the answer is YES.
 Not counting other actual real-live people with the same name, calling himself "TV's Craig Ferguson" differentiates the persona that you see on television from who Craig Ferguson is in the various aspects of his real life.
-What you see on TV is the exuberant cheeky monkey vaudevillian, whose purpose is to entertain you for an hour.
+What you see on TV is the exuberant cheeky monkey vaudevillian, whose purpose is to entertain you for an hour (or half-hour, currently).
 However, that is just one facet of Craig Ferguson.
 There's also Craig Ferguson the author, Craig Ferguson the actor, Craig Ferguson the musician, Craig Ferguson the humanitarian, Craig Ferguson the philosopher, Craig Ferguson the geek, Craig Ferguson the imperfect human being with the same ups and downs as "regular" people, and Craig Ferguson the private family man.

 Irn Bru is a Scottish specialty, a carbonated caffeinated soft drink with a vanilla citrus-y kind of taste, that's been around since 1901.
 Or so they say.
 Irn Bru is readily available in Scotland, where it is one of the best selling soft drinks.
 For folks elsewhere, it may be more of a challenge to find.
 For US dwellers, check out the US Irn Bru manufacturer's website, where you can order online, or look for a distributor near you.
 The US version differs a bit from the Scotland version, to adhere to FDA regulations.